codesilva/codesilva.github.io/_drafts/pitches/2026/tropical.md

 It doesn’t have to be that way.

 In the last couple months, I've helped our teams to build and launch a production-grade call center AI agent and a voice-driven product feedback collector.

-Leveraging Rails' robust WebSocket support (Action Cable) and modern frontend integration (Stimulus), we created seamless, real-time voice interactions without leaving the Ruby ecosystem.
+For this talk, I apply the concepts learned from those projects to architect a voice-first AI agent entirely within the Ruby on Rails ecosystem.

 This talk is a practical deep dive into architecting voice-first agents without leaving the Ruby ecosystem.